Lekematti/Inno-project/README.md

 4. **Customize Colors**: Pick a color scheme or let the AI suggest harmonious palettes.
 5. **Generate Website**: The AI creates a complete, production-ready website with your content, images, and branding.
 6. **Preview & Edit**: Instantly preview your site.
 Use the visual editor to select and edit any element (text, images, styles) directly or with AI help.
+7. **Save & Download**: Save your generated site for future edits or download it as a standalone HTML package.

 ## How to Use